ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 1. *Descendants of George Mills of Yorkshire and Long Island, New York* at MillsAncestry.org.
 That site is now defunct and the contact information for it is no longer valid, however, an archived version exists, and I was able to locate its creator on Facebook to let him know about this documentation on Edward.
 This genealogy is dated 07 Aug 2003.

-2. *Genealogies of Long Island families : a collection of genealogies relating to the following Long Island families: Dickerson, Mitchill, Wickham, Carman, Raynor, Rushmore, Satterly, Hawkins, Arthur Smith, Mills, Howard, Lush, Greene*
+2. *Genealogies of Long Island families : a collection of genealogies relating to the following Long Island families: Dickerson, Mitchill, Wickham, Carman, Raynor, Rushmore, Satterly, Hawkins, Arthur Smith, Mills, Howard, Lush, Greene*, Compiled by Charles J. Werner, Mainly From Records Left By Benjamin F. Thompson, Historian of Long Island, Logan Utah FamilySearch Library, familysearch.org.
+This genealogy is dated 1919.

 3. *A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica* (ancestry.com.
 North America, Family Histories, 1500-1500 [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2016.)
 This genealogy is dated 01 May 1939 and appears to use #2 above as a source.